automation-itspeedway-net/miotcore/README.md

 Modular Internet of Things - Core modules

 STATUS:  PRE-ALPHA  ** UNSTABLE DO NOT INSTALL **

-VERSION: 1.0.3.3
+VERSION: 1.0.3.5
     - WARNING - Unstable development version
     - Not feature complete
     - Under development
     - Not ready for internal testing

+A Pre-Alpha release:
+* Is still under development and considered unstable
+* May have had limited or no internal testing.
+* May not be feature complete
+* May have features that are partially complete or not working.
+* May have known or unknown bugs
+* May operate in an unexpected way.
+* May contain output debugging data to logs or screen.
+* Is NOT supported: Use at your own risk.

+Please do not raise tickets for bugs found in this release.

 # INFORMATION

-These are the core modules that are used by the miot suite of modules for the inter net of things which are designed to be a DIY home automation system where you choose which components you need.
+These are the core modules that are used by MIoT.

-This project should be installed using the 'miot' shell which is available [on github][https://github.com/automation-itspeedway-net/miot].
+More information about MIoT is available from it's [project page on github][https://github.com/automation-itspeedway-net/miot].

+# FEATURES:

+* Central modules for mqtt, logs and config used by other packages
+* Adds functionality by means of REPL to 'miot' shell command

 # PLATFORMS